MiaoMiaoMiao3/Event_Scrape/README.md

 ```bash
 pip3 install -r requirements_VM.txt
 ```
-Event_Scrape_VM.py uses a module called 'Beautiful Soup' to scrape a website that contains events collected throughout Seattle; it's set up to filter out just the events (using html tags and class names) and makes use of the set data structure to ensure no duplicate events are stored.
+Event_Scrape_VM.py uses a module called 'Beautiful Soup' to scrape a website that contains events collected throughout Seattle; it's set up to filter out just the events (using html tags and class names) and ensures no duplicate events are stored.
 The scraped events are then written to a file called 'events.txt'.
-I converted the python code into an executable using Linux change mode:
+To execute the code using a cron job, I first need to use Linux change mode to convert the Python script into an executable:

 ```bash
 chmod +x Event_Scrape_VM.py